zodac/folding-stats/README.md

 - If *Is Captain* is selected but the user's team already has a captain, the old captain will be replaced as captain. "**There can be only one!**"
 - There is no way to ensure a participant is actually only using their passkey on a single piece of hardware, so there is some level of trust involved.
-However, since we can view a user's stats on a per-hour basis, any suspicious passkey usage should be possible to find.
+However, since we can view a user's stats per-hourly, any suspicious passkey usage should be possible to find.

 ##### User Categories